cfvedova/VeriLogiCoin/README.md

 # VeriLogiCoin
-Simple Cryptocurrency with Blockchain using only Verilog
+Simple Cryptocurrency with Blockchain and SHA-256 encryption for public and private keys, created using only Verilog (A hardware markup language)